rjframe/enactor/README.md

-Enactor will have two compatible actor APIs; a general-purpose API utilizing classes as actors, and a high-performance API with lightweight actors for applications that require creating and destroying thousands of actors regularly.
+Enactor will have two compatible actor APIs; a general-purpose API utilizing classes as actors, and a high-performance API with lightweight actors for applications that require regularly creating and destroying many actors.

-Structs are recognizable as actors but cannot be part of a supervisory tree.

 Key Features:
 - Class-based actor API that utilizes mixins rather than inheritance to avoid